MisterCrude/partnerdo-frontend/docs/application.md

 ## `src/screens/ExampleScreen/`

--   `components` - put here components with used ONLY within current screen
+-   `components` - put here components which used ONLY within current screen